 Also, please let me know if any of them have closed – or if Texan fans are no longer watching games at them.
 Your recommendations for other Texans hangouts will also be greatly appreciated!

 Bars sometimes close, and fans sometimes migrate to other establishments.
-I therefore encourage you to check with venues to make sure the game you want to watch will be shown – and also to make sure that there will be sound!
+Therefore, I encourage you to check with venues to make sure the game you want to watch will be shown.
+You might also want to make sure there will be sound!

 If You Are Planning a Trip to Houston …

 Where to root to the Houston Texans is part of a series on NFL sports bars.